hjeldin/OculusBlend/README.md

 `python setup.py build --inplace`

-The compiled .pyd can be found in build/lib.win32-3.4/rift.pyd, now move this file to your Blender\2.72\scripts\addons folder.
+The compiled .pyd can be found in build/lib.win32-3.4/rift.pyd, now move this file to your Blender/2.72/scripts/addons folder for have the Oculus in the embedded player.
+For using the standalone player copy the .pyd to your Blender/2.72/python/lib folder.

 Remarks
 ----